Tourism's future is focus of study

 “People have an appreciation of the assets in the community,” said Collins, a Washingtion D.C.-based Street Sense consultant who’s been working with Charlotte County’s Punta Gorda-Englewood Beach Visitor & Convention Bureau.

-Collins led a workshop, gathering up information from various business owners, at the Englewood Area Chamber of Commerce on Friday morning.
+Collins led a workshop, gathering information from various business owners, at the Englewood Area Chamber of Commerce recently.
 He intends to continue to meet with tourism stakeholders throughout the county.
-If all goes to plan, a strategic tourism plan will be ready for county commissioners in April, he said.
+If all goes accordingto plan, a strategic tourism plan will be ready for county commissioners in April, he said.

 “I think what’s important — and a challenge — is that the county is so big,” Collins said.
 “There are different assets.”